Smart devices can vastly improve workplace safety

 Learn more about solutions for the manufacturing industry.

-Isabelle Finkler is head of the Digital Factory Program for Orange Business Services in France.
+Isabelle Finkler is head of the Digital Factory Program for Orange Business in France.
 She is a graduate engineer of ENSEA, the Ecole Nationale Supérieure de l’Electronique et de ses Applications and focuses on developing business opportunities related to digital around manufacturing 4.0.
 She promotes current and future radio network technologies such as LPWA, 4G and 5G, Internet of Things related technologies and workspace adapted to field workers.